 The CCEd is a living resource: continually being revised as new data is uploaded, linked and career modeled.
 Monthly upgrades often add some 2,000 new career narratives to the site.
 The project team is committed to continuing to improve and maintain the Database in dialogue with its user community, and over the next few years will begin to publish the first fruits of their own engagement with its findings as historians of the Church of England.
 The team is always happy to discuss possible collaborations with both professional and amateur historians on projects of related interest.

 The Project Team

-The project team consists of three directors: Professor Arthur Burns (King’s College London), Professorr Kenneth Fincham (University of Kent) and Professor Stephen Taylor (University of Reading), who have complementary research interests in the history of the Church of England from the sixteenth to the nineteenth centuries.
+The project team consists of three directors: Professor Arthur Burns (King’s College London), Professor Kenneth Fincham (University of Kent) and Professor Stephen Taylor (Durham University), who have complementary research interests in the history of the Church of England from the sixteenth to the nineteenth centuries.
 They are assisted by Senior Research Officers: originally Dr Peter Yorke (1999–2003), then Mary Clayton (2003–9) and Tim Wales 2003–8).
-Mary Clayton continues to run the project officeon a part-time basis thanks to funding from the British Academy.
+Mary Clayton also ran a project office funded by the British Academy, and still assists the project on a voluntary basis.
 Across the country, data was collected by more than sixty Research Assistants, whose names are listed on the project website, and several of whom assist in record linkage.